-( Contac et information

-I. Hedge funds
+- I. Hedge funds

-II.
+- II.
 Securitisation

-III.
+- III.
 Enhancing supervision

-IV.
+- IV.
 Building and implementing macroprudential frameworks and tools

-V. Improving oversight of credit rating agencies (CRAs)
+- V. Improving oversight of credit rating agencies (CRAs)

-VI.
+- VI.
 Enhancing and aligning accounting standards

-VII.
+- VII.
 Enhancing risk management

-VIII.
+- VIII.
 Strengthening deposit insurance

-IX.
+- IX.
 Safeguarding the integrity and efficiency of financial markets

-Х. Enhancing financial consumer protection
+- X. Enhancing financial consumer protection

-Ι List of abbreviations used
+List of abbreviations used

-S Source es of recommendations
+Sources of recommendations

-Ι List of contact persons from the FSB and standard-setting bodies
+List of contact persons from the FSB and standard-setting bodies

-National authorities from FSB member jurisdictions should complete the survey and submit it to the FSB Secretariat (imn@fsb.org) by Friday, 8 June 2018 (representing the most recent status at that time).
+National authorities from FSB member jurisdictions should complete the survey and submit it to the FSB Secretariat (imn@fsb.org) by Friday, 12 July (representing the most recent status at that time).
 The Secretariat is available to answer any questions or clarifications that may be needed on the survey.
 Please also provide your contact details for the person(s) completing the survey and an index of abbreviations used in the response.